 To qualify you must have enrolled at IUPUI within 12 months of separation and provide the Office for Veteran and Military Personnel a copy of your DD Form 214.

-*If you are a VETERAN, SPOUSE OF A VETERAN OR DEPENDENT CHILD OF A VETERAN USING POST 9/11 GI BILL, VOCATIONAL REHABILITIONAL BENEFITS OR A MONTGOMERY GI BILL who has relocated to the State of Indiana and you have enrolled at IUPUI within three years of your date of discharge from active military service or spouse(s)/parent(s) date of separation, you may qualify for this exception under Public Law 113-146, Section 702 and/or Section 301 of Public Law 115-251 Amendment to Title 38 U.S.C. § 3679 (The Choice Act).
+*UPDATEDto accommodate for the implementation of the H.R.7105 - Johnny Isakson and David P. Roe, M.D.
+Veterans Health Care and Benefits Improvement Act of 2020.
+As of August 1, 2021 - If you are a VETERAN, SPOUSE OF A VETERAN OR DEPENDENT CHILD OF A VETERAN USING POST 9/11 GI BILL® OR MONTGOMERY GI BILL® education benefits AND the veteran served at least 90 days of active duty AND is domiciled in the state of Indiana, you may qualify for this exception under Public Law 113-146, Section 702 and/or Section 301 of Public Law 115-251 Amendment to Title 38 U.S.C. § 3679 (The Choice Act).

 If you are a dependent of a veteran using the MARINE GUNNERY SERGEANT JOHN DAVID FRY SCHOLARSHIP you qualify for this exception under Public Law 113-146, Section 701 (the Veterans Access, Choice, and Accountability Act of 2014).